Beneficiary designation: The step everyone should take to protect their loved ones

 Who can be a beneficiary?

-Almost anyone, whether residing in the US or internationally, can be a beneficiary.
-This includes friends and family, but also entities like non-profits, companies, trusts, and other organizations.
-You'll need to provide specific details about the beneficiary, such as the beneficiary's name, date of birth, country of citizenship, relationship to account holder, and either the beneficiary's Social Security Number (SSN)/ Tax Identification Number (TIN) or complete address.
+Almost anyone, whether residing in the U.S. or internationally, can be a beneficiary.
+This includes friends and family, but also entities like nonprofits, companies, trusts and other organizations.
+You'll need to provide specific details about the beneficiary, such as the beneficiary's name, date of birth, country of citizenship, relationship to account holder and either the beneficiary's Social Security number (SSN)/tax identification number (TIN) or complete address.
 For entities, you'll need the full legal name and either the SSN/TIN or address.
 If any of this information is missing, the assets may not be distributed as you wish.

 How do I designate beneficiaries?

-You can designate beneficiaries for a wide range of accounts, including checking, savings, Certificate of Deposit (CD) accounts, Individual Retirement Accounts (IRA), and investment accounts.
+You can designate beneficiaries for a wide range of accounts, including checking, savings, certificate of deposit (CD) accounts, individual retirement accounts (IRA) and investment accounts.
 These accounts can be individual or co-owned personal accounts, and/or sole proprietor small business accounts.

-Designate or update your beneficiaries
+Log in to designate or update your beneficiaries

-For your Bank of America accounts, sign in to Online Banking, select the account and then in the 'Features' menu select 'Manage' next to Beneficiaries.
+Online Banking, select the account, and then in the 'Features' menu, select 'Manage' next to 'Beneficiaries.'
 You can also visit a financial center if you need assistance.

 Can I have multiple beneficiaries?